Building the right tech stack is key

 From Network to Net Worth: Why Your Former Colleagues Need Your Help (More Than You Need Theirs)

-This workshop exemplifies a fundamental truth about leveraging your professional network as you transition from corporate to coaching: the most valuable relationships aren't built through transactions, but through genuine connection.
+That workshop is a useful illustration of how professional networks actually work when you transition from corporate to coaching: the most valuable relationships aren't built through transactions, but through genuine connection.

 Your professional network works exactly the same way.
-One authentically maintained relationship creates ripple effects you can't predict or control—opportunities, introductions, and doors that wouldn't exist if you'd treated that relationship as a transaction.
-That single workshop engagement last October?
-It opened doors that wouldn't have existed if I'd treated that relationship as a transaction years earlier.
+One authentically maintained relationship creates ripple effects you can't predict or control — opportunities, introductions, and doors that wouldn't exist if you'd treated that relationship as a transaction.

-When you leave your Fortune 100 role to build a coaching business, you face a decision about your extensive professional network.
+When you leave a Fortune 100 role to build a coaching business, you face a decision about your professional network.
 You can treat those relationships as your client pipeline, or you can continue being genuinely useful to people you respect.

-Consider this approach: When a former colleague posts about a leadership challenge, share a relevant article—not your services.
-When someone announces a promotion, ask thoughtful questions about their transition—not whether they need executive coaching.
+When a former colleague posts about a leadership challenge, share a relevant article — not your services.
+When someone announces a promotion, ask thoughtful questions about their transition — not whether they need executive coaching.
 When you see organizational changes that affect people you know, check in to see how they're navigating it.

 This isn't just strategy.
 It's staying true to who you were as a colleague, just without the shared office building.